justinmclean/gravitino/web/README.md

 docker run -p 3000:3000 -v ${PWD}:/web --name gravitino-web node:20-slim /bin/bash -c "yarn install && yarn dist"
 ```

-This command will run `yarn install` to install the dependencies specified in the `package.json` file and then run `yarn export` to export a static version of the application.
-The exported files will be saved to the `dist` directory inside the container, which is mounted to the `dist` directory in the current directory of the host machine.
-This means that the exported files will be accessible on the host machine after the command is executed.
+Run the command `yarn install` to install the dependencies specified in the `package.json` file, followed by `yarn export` to generate a static version of the app.
+The process stores the resulting files in the dist directory within the container, linking it to the dist directory in the current directory of the host machine.
+The exported files are accessible on the host machine after executing this command.

-If you also want to start a server to view with demo, please change to the following code:
+If you also want to start a server to view the demo, please use the following command:

 ```bash
 docker run -it --rm --name gravitino-web-docker -v ${PWD}:/web -p 3000:3000 -w /web node:20-slim /bin/bash -c "yarn install && yarn server"
 ```

-You can access the Gravitino WEB UI by typing <http://localhost:3000> in your browser.
+You can access the Gravitino Web UI by typing <http://localhost:3000> in your browser.